Memory (Kane Brown and Blackbear song)

-"Memory" is a song by American country music singer Kane Brown and American musician Blackbear.
+"Memory" is a song by American singers Kane Brown and Blackbear.
 It was released on July 9, 2021.
-The song was written by Brown, Ernest Keith Smith, Joe Kirkland, Andrew Goldstein and Blackbear, who also produced with latter.
+The song was written by Brown, Ernest Keith Smith, Joe Kirkland, Andrew Goldstein and Blackbear, and produced by Blackbear and Goldstein.

 Background

 "Memory" is a pop ballad that reflects on Brown and Blackbear's vices, including drugs and alcohol, and the anxieties of fame.

 In WHTZ's interview, Brown said: "This song to me is going to go a bunch of different ways for people, it's kind of like a happy depression song.....
 It's just an uplifting song to find out you're not the only one."

 Music video

 The music video was released on July 9, 2021.
-The singers play astronauts in the video, singing the song from the surface of the moon as well as inside a spaceship.
+The singers play astronauts in the video, singing the song from the surface of the Moon as well as inside a spaceship.